-Simple-V is a type of Vectorization best described as a "Prefix Loop Subsystem" similar to the 5 decades-old Zilog Z80 $LDIR^1$ instruction and to the 8086 REP^2 Prefix instruction.
-More advanced features are similar to the Z80 $CPIR^3$ instruction.
+Simple-V is a type of Vectorisation best described as a "Prefix Loop Subsystem" similar to the 5 decades-old Zilog Z80 LDIR instruction and to the 8086 REP Prefix instruction.
+More advanced features are similar to the Z80 CPIR instruction.
+If naively viewed one-dimensionally as an actual Vector ISA it introduces over 1.5 million 64-bit True-Scalable Vector instructions on the SFFS Subset and closer to 10 million 64-bit True-Scalable Vector instructions if introduced on VSX.
+SVP64, the instruction format used by Simple-V, is therefore best viewed as an orthogonal RISC-paradigm "Prefixing" subsystem instead.